 “Coming together is a beginning.”

 If team members cannot work together on the same platform, then effective collaboration will be difficult, if not impossible.
 So, all effective collaboration must begin with being able to bring the right players together.

 A Low Entry-Barrier to Collaboration…

 With this in mind, Patent Vault has made it extremely easy to invite others to join this online workspace.
-With a quick email, visitors can be invited to join a project.
-Visitors can then register for a free Patentcloud account and log in.
+With a quick email, new team members can be invited to join a project.
+All they will need to do is to register for a free Patentcloud account and log in.

-Once in, invited users can fully access a project and share folders with other team members directly (if granted with editing rights).
-This is in sharp contrast to other products that require team members to email files or dashboards to one another in order to share information.
+Once in, invited users can fully access a project and share folders with other team members directly (if granted editing rights).
+This is in sharp contrast to other products that require team members to email files or dashboards to one another to share information.

 …And Safe Collaboration for Authorized Users